REL 101. Introduction to Religion. 3 Credit Hours.

 Typically Offered: Fall Odd Years.

 REL 388.
-Living Stories: Narrative in Asian Traditions.
+Story, Society, and Nationalism in Asian Religions: Living Narratives.
 3 Credit Hours.

 Components: LEC.